The Well at the World's End: Reception and influence

 compared the book to Thomas Malory's works and admired its writing style: "all the workmanship of the book is stout oaken stuff, that must needs endure and preserve the memory of one of the stoutest, cleanest lives that has been lived in these latter days".

 The scholar Tommy Kuusela suggests that J. R. R. Tolkien may have found inspiration in The Well at the World's End: "King Gandolf" (Tolkien's Gandalf), and a quick, white horse named "Silverfax" (Tolkien's Shadowfax), are among the parallels.

 C. S. Lewis stated that he was "not sure, on second thoughts, that the slow fading of the magic in The Well at the World's End is, after all, a blemish.
 It is an image of the truth".
-Lewis was sufficiently enamoured with Morris that he wrote an essay on that author, first read to an undergraduate society at Oxford University called the Martlets and later published in the collection of essays called Rehabilitations.
+Lewis was sufficiently enamoured with Morris that he wrote an essay on him, first read to the Martlets undergraduate society at Oxford University, and later published in the collection of essays called Rehabilitations.